gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Display.ModDisplay.md

 ## ModDisplay.BaseDisplayReference Property

-The prefab reference itself of the base display that will be sused
+The prefab reference itself of the base display that will be used

 ```csharp
 public virtual Assets.Scripts.Utils.PrefabReference BaseDisplayReference { get; }